torsteingrindvik/serial-keel/README.md

 So if not already done, install (from this folder):

-`cargo install --path . --features mocks-share-endpoints`
+`cargo install --path core --features mocks-share-endpoints`

 Then run the server with the test configuration: